ipld/js-ipld-dag-pb/README.md

 - `node` - type: DAGNode
 - `link` - type: DAGLink or DAGLink in its json format

-Creates a link on node A to node B by using node B to get its CID.
-Returns a *new* instance of DAGNode without modifying the old one.
+Creates a link on node A. Modifies the node.

-Creates a new DAGNode instance with the union of node.links plus the new link.

 `link` can be:
 - DAGLink instance